robertwaredev/scripts/docs/Fogstone.md

 - Fogstones produce Foglight, the only thing capable of negating the effects of Fog.
 - Unlike natural light sources, Fogstones never fully expire, only dim to a minimum light level.
-- Fogstones recharge by absorbing natural light sources, dimming them or even snuffing them out, with the only exception being the sun.
+- Fogstones recharge by absorbing natural light sources, dimming them or even snuffing them out in the process, with the only exception being the sun.
 - Fogstones are naturally more radiant at a base level when in close proximity to Fog other Fogstones.
 - The natural properties of Fogstones change with elevation, more on that below.